Susmana19/api-server-crud-product-app/README.md

 # crud-product-app
-crud-product-app using express and postgresql
+crud product app using express and postgresql